 The ball of the shoulder (HoH) is massive when compared to the shoulder socket (Glenoid), with only about 30% of the HoH in contact with the Glenoid at any one time, for a visual representation think of a golf ball on its tee, and then imagine the golf ball needing to stay on that tee when held horizontal!

-To increase the size and depth of the glenoid and help hold the HoH better onto it there is a ring of cartilage called the Labrum that encircles joint.
+the size and depth of the glenoid and help hold the HoH better onto it there is a ring of cartilage called the Labrum that encircles joint.
 This is triangular in cross session and can increase the HoH contact area by an extra 20%.

 There is however vast anatomical difference in individuals shape size and positions of both the gleniod, the humeral head and the labrum.
 The gleniod can be a variety of shapes and sizes and can be angled in varying tilts, read here for more info.
 The HoH can also be varied in shape and angled differently from person to person read here for more info, and finally the labrum can be thicker or thinner in various areas, again read this if you really want to bore yourself silly.
 These variations in anatomy all make some shoulders more akin to patholgy and also instability than others read this for more info.